EMAIL MARKETING CONTENT WRITING TIPS

 - Vague language – “Get Advice on This Thing”

-Let an email copywriter take it from here
+Let an expert in email marketing content writing take it from here

 A subject line can pull at emotions, stirring excitement and curiosity or providing exclusivity with urgency for a harmonious combination that screams “open me!”